 What Is Dropshipping Exactly?

 Dropshipping refers to a type of retail fulfillment strategy where online stores do not stock their own products.
 Instead, it buys the products from a third party as required and delivers it directly to the customer without ever handling the product directly.
 The third-party suppliers will remain invisible to the customer.
 Their only responsibilities are stocking and shipping the products, while the dropshipping business will be responsible for running the eCommerce website, marketing, and customer service.
-While it sounds complex, it is actually a very straightforward eCommerce business model used to start a side hustle or full-fledged business.
+While it sounds complex, it's actually a very straightforward eCommerce business model used to start a side hustle or full-fledged business.

 There are a couple of steps involved in getting the product moved to the customer.
 When using dropshipping as a business model, there are some steps of the journey that the customer is blissfully unaware of and that is how it should be when it is done right to ensure a seamless buyer’s journey.
 Here’s how the dropshipping process works: